No More Heroes (series): Gameplay

 While recent ports and entries contain more traditional control options, the mainline games are heavily designed to support motion control combat.
 On the Wii, control is handled through the Wii Remote and Nunchuk attachment, with the Remote controlling his weapon, the beam katana, and the Nunchuk moving Travis.
 Most attacks are performed using the "A" button, with certain other moves, including the "death blow" and sword lock struggles, executed by performing on-screen prompts and directional motions.
 Further, since the beam katanas run on batteries, they must be charged from time to time by pressing the "1" button on the remote and shaking it.
 Travis's beam katana can also be upgraded and replaced throughout the game by visiting Dr. Naomi.
-While the katana does not follow the exact position of the remote, it is able to distinguish between a "high" and "low" position which varies the character stance and the attacks done.
+While the katana does not follow the exact position of the remote, it is able to distinguish between a "high" and "low" position which varies the character's stance and the attacks done.
 In addition to attacks with the beam katana Travis can kick and punch, and when enemies are stunned he can throw them with a number of professional wrestling maneuvers, done by manipulating both the Wii Remote and Nunchuk.
 Upon successfully killing enemies, Travis has a chance to activate a "dark side mode", represented by a random roll of a slot machine.
 If the slots are lined up he will receive a temporary power-up based on the slot, which can range from attacks being able to instantly set up death blows, to sending out a shockwave that kills all enemies in the area.